 In November, 2018, I received a letter from an entity named Workplace Compliance Services, and the letter was in regards to filing a Colorado “Periodic Report” form.
-I initially thought the letter was from a government agency, but after research that ended up spanning many days, I learned that Workplace Compliance Services is a private business entity (not a government agency).
+I initially thought the letter was from a government agency, but after research that ended up spanning many days, I learned that Workplace Compliance Services is a private business entity — not a government agency.
 After that, in an effort to save other people from having to spend the same time and energy to perform that research, I wrote about what I learned on the previous version of this web page.

-The short version of that research is that I encourage you to file your own forms.
+The short version of my research is that I encourage you to file your own forms.
 The Periodic Report here in Colorado costs only $10 to file.
 (You can file it at this URL.)
 Or, if you don’t do it yourself, the only other people I would trust to file that form are your business accountant or lawyer.

 Do your own research

 I also encourage you to do your own research, such as looking up this company name at your local Better Business Bureau website.
 If you live in Colorado, here’s a link to the BBB entry for “Workplace Compliance Services” in Colorado.

 You can also look up the return address included in the package.
 If the address shows, “18601 Green Valley Ranch Blvd.
 Ste 108-361,” this is what Google Maps shows for that address (without the suite) on March 13, 2019:

 You can look up the address yourself using www.google.com/maps.